basinbasin/InPaws128/README.md

 3) Change to output filename
-The filename(s) output into the final tap file has been changed to be *just* the filename before the filename suffix, rather than the file path, mainly because it was easier to type this into a Spectrum emulator than having to type c:\my_location and having to go into extended mode etc. on the Speccy keyboard.
+The filename(s) output into the final tap file has been changed to be *just* the filename before the filename suffix, rather than the file path, mainly because it was easier to type this into a Spectrum emulator than having to type, for example, c:\my_location and needing to go into extended mode etc. on the Speccy keyboard.

 Example: